helgadenes/aperPB/README.md

 `Example: python3 plot_beams.py -d '190821'`

-The jupyter notebooks to analyse the properties of the CB maps are located in the directory called CB_analysis.
+## Additional scripts

-Associated publications: Dénes et al. 2022 in prep, "Characterising the Apertif primary beam response"
+The directory called CB_analysis contains additional jupyter notebooks that can be used to analyse the properties of the CB maps.